Impact of stimulus checks on your tax return

 ROCHESTER, N.Y.
-(WROC) — CPA Jamie Block of Mercer Advisors discussed the impact of federal stimulus payments during the COVID-19 pandemic on your 2020 tax return Thursday during News 8 at Sunrise.
+(WROC) — CPA Jamie Block of Mercer Advisors discussed the impact of federal stimulus payments during the COVID-19 pandemic on your 2020 tax return.

 “The CARES Act was passed on March 27, 2020,” said Block.
 “One of the provisions of this act allowed for individuals to receive a stimulus payment of $1,200 each and dependent children to receive $500.”